accessiblecommunity/useable/README.md

 * [Framework for Accessible Specification of Technologies (FAST)](https://w3c.github.io/apa/fast/) provided by the World Wide Web Consortium (W3C).

 We [welcome comments and feedback](https://github.com/accessiblecommunity/useable/issues) to encourage the establishment of a worldwide mapping to help build tools and solutions for people with disabilities.
 Please create or comment on any of the current GitHub issues.

+## Repository layout

+* The `assets` folder is for all static images associated in building the site.
+* The `data` directory contains the original CSVs used to generate the taxonomy.
+* The `src` folder contains the python code used to build the site and taxonomy.